-To date the One-Shot® Method is patented pending as the world’s fastest method to produce car parts and is used on 5 parts that are already industrialised: One-Shot® Window Frame, One-Shot® C Lower Pillar, One-Shot® Engine Beauty Cover, One-Shot® Bicolor A Pillar, One-Shot® Aeroshield.
+To date the One-Shot® Method is patented as the world’s fastest method to produce car parts and is used on 5 parts that are already industrialised: One-Shot® Window Frame, One-Shot® C Lower Pillar, One-Shot® Engine Beauty Cover, One-Shot® Bicolor A Pillar, One-Shot® Aeroshield.

 The actual revolution is in the method itself.
 One-Shot® is not an object but a production method, a style, a way to conceive cars, a philosophy.

 So, who will be the first car maker to own the revolution and use One-Shot® components?